 Filled with 750 power down the Arc’teryx Camosun Parka has a Goretex waterproof membrane for unrivalled weather protection.

-Extreme cold weather gear for your extremities
+Extreme cold weather clothing for your extremities

 Due to their large surface area, your hands and feet are highly susceptible to getting overly cold and potentially frost bitten.
 And of course your head, nose and face, which are usually totally exposed to the elements, also become very vulnerable as the temperature drops below zero.
 So get covered up in the right gear to prevent frozen fingers, toes and nose!